 A major deciding factor for the radiology managers we interviewed was the brand of the equipment.
 A hospital or clinic needs the interim CT scanner to tie into their existing technology.

 Aligning technologies also makes training staff much easier since they will already be accustomed to the user interface and user experience the brand provides.

 The third major component is who will be providing your ongoing service.

 As one of our study’s more experienced participants put it, “It’s expected that problems will arise when leasing a unit.”
 This does not mean issues are common.
 He is acknowledging the intricacy of each project.

-While third party service providers can cost as much as 30% lower, more experienced radiology managers know that this comes at a cost.
-At Catalina Imaging our philosophy is that the money you spend will never be as great as the money you lose when cutting corners.
+While third-party service providers can cost as much as 30% lower, more experienced radiology managers know that this can come at a cost.

-No matter how you slice it, going with a third party service provider raises the risk of receiving a lower quality service.
+No matter how you slice it, going with a third-party service provider raises the risk of receiving lower-quality service.

 Downtime is very costly and can be a huge headache.
 In fact, the number one and number two priorities of our radiology managers when evaluating what mobile CT service provider to use were directly related to resolving downtime issues.
 These included customer service and service availability.

 If the engineer sent to your site is undertrained or inexperienced this could end up costing thousands more than it needed to, not to mention the stress that comes with dealing with upset patients or higher-ups.